wozorio/docker-swiss-army-knife/README.md

 # docker-troubleshooting
-Builds a Docker image for troubleshooting.
+Used to build a Docker image for troubleshooting.

 To build the image run:
 ```bash